World’s largest cruise ship almost ready to start sailing from Florida

+The massive 1,198-foot ship is almost ready to start sailing from Florida early next year.

-The ship returned to the Meyer Turku, Finland shipyard, where it is under construction.
+The ship returned to the Meyer Turku, Finland shipyard, where it’s under construction.

 Later this year, the ship will be pushed to its limits in a second round of sea trials, Royal Caribbean said.

-The ship features the largest water park at sea, with six record-breaking waterslides and seven pools.
-The Frightening Bolt will be the tallest waterslide to sail and Pressure Drop will be the first open freefall waterslide on a cruise.
+In addition to 18 guest decks and 2,805 staterooms, the ship features the largest water park at sea — with six record-breaking waterslides and seven pools.
+The ship’s Frightening Bolt will be the tallest waterslide to sail and Pressure Drop will be the first open freefall waterslide on a cruise.

+The ship is equipped to hold a maximum of 7,600 guests, according to Royal Caribbean.

 The first Icon class ship is expected to debut in Miami in January 2024, where it will sail seven-night Eastern and Western Caribbean vacations all year.